 County Commissioner of Elections

-The auditor administers all federal, state, & local elections that take place in the county.
+The auditor administers all federal, state and local elections that take place in the county.
 Responsibilities include:

 Certifying Results to the state or political subdivision involved